Mani Rimdu Festival Trek

 Cultural Mani rimdu Everest Trek Package Includes:

-• Thamel to Manthali airport of Ramechap district and return transfer by a sharing tourist van.
+- Thamel to Manthali airport of Ramechap district and return transfer by a sharing van.

-• Manthali airport to Lukla and return to Manthali Airport round trip with a domestic airport tax.
+- Manthali airport to Lukla and return to Manthali Airport flight ticket (round trip) with a required airport tax.

-• 10 Breakfast serve with a cup of tea/coffee, 10 Lunch and 9 Dinner [main course] en route.
+- 10 Breakfast serve with a cup of tea/coffee, 10 Lunch and 9 Dinner [main course] along the journey.

-• Agency’s duffel bag (50 liters capacity), and trek poles if Necessary – return after the trek.
+- Agency’s duffel bag (50 liters capacity), and trek poles if Necessary – return after trekking.

 Tengboche monastery mani rimdu festival trek package excludes:-

-• Any kinds of battery charges, laundry service, phone calls, and hot showers during the trekking.
+- Any kinds of battery charges, laundry service, phone calls, and hot showers along the route.

 Group join